Route filtering: Economic reasons

 When a site is multihomed, announcing non-local routes to a neighbour different from the one it was learned from amounts to advertising the willingness to serve for transit, which is undesirable unless suitable agreements are in place.
 Applying output filtering on these routes avoids this issue.

 Security reasons

-An ISP will typically perform input filtering on routes learned from a customer to restrict them to the addresses actually assigned to that customer.
+An ISP will typically perform input filtering on routes learned from a customer to restrict them to the addresses assigned to that customer.
 Doing so makes address hijacking more difficult.

 Similarly, an ISP will perform input filtering on routes learned from other ISPs to protect its customers from address hijacking.

 Technical reasons

-In some cases, routers have insufficient amounts of main memory to hold the full global BGP table.
-A simple work-around is to perform input filtering, thus limiting the local route database to a subset of the global table.
-This can be done by filtering on prefix length (eliminating all routes for prefixes longer than a given value), on AS count, or on some combination of the two; security is the most important point for this.
+In some cases, routers have insufficient main memory to hold the full global BGP table.
+A simple workaround is to perform input filtering, thus limiting the local route database to a subset of the global table.
+This can be done by filtering on prefix length (eliminating all routes for prefixes longer than a given value), AS count, or combining the two; security is the most important point.